boginw/P5/report/2 Iteration 1/Gearing test.md

 : Average speed for different gear ratio {#tbl:avg_speed}

-As can be seen in table @tbl:avg_speed the peak of the curve is 1:5, after which the speed begins to decline.
-This is due to the distance given for acceleration.
+As can be seen in table @tbl:avg_speed the peak of the curve is 1:5, after which the speed begins to decline due to the first 50 cm not being enough for the car to reach its maximum velocity, and as such the car uses the first parts of the 200 cm to accelerate.
-If the car would have a longer distance to accelerate on, or if the length of the measurement area had been longer, the higher gear ratio would have been more favorable.
-The low amount of torque in the car results in a low acceleration, and will thus have a lower speed on the short course.

 ### Implementation in the car
 The gear ratio of 1:5 is chosen, as, according to @tbl:avg_speed, that gives the highest speed in the given distance.